Cactoidal/Treasure-Seeker/godot/README.md

 The homomorphic boolean can then be used with cmux, which essentially takes that boolean and returns a homomorphic integer (case true) or a different homomorphic integer (case false).

 Anyway, I have about a week to create a game.
 Day 1 was spent testing Zama's [tfhe-rs crate](https://github.com/zama-ai/tfhe-rs).
-I've gotten it to mostly work with ethers-rs.
-Strangely, sometimes transactions will revert, for reasons that are not entirely clear.
-I'll eventually figure out why.
+I've gotten it mostly working with ethers-rs.

 This game will be pretty simple.
 It's a 1v1 game split into two phases: trapping and mining.
 During the trap phase, both players choose 3 spaces on the game board to trap.
 Then mining begins.